 For a while now, Adam has had his eye on beets.
 Every time we walk through the store, he always seems to gravitate to the beets.
-(Strange, I know).
-Maybe he remembers a salad he had at a restaurant somewhere or saw someone make them on TV, but whatever the reason, I knew we had to satisfy his extreme, and slightly odd hunger for roasted beets.
-It isn’t that I don’t like beets, I actually love them – sweet, versatile, a touch of earthiness – it’s just that, to be honest, the red ones, like the ones for this recipe, are a pain in the butt to work with.
+It isn’t that I don’t like beets, I actually love them – sweet, versatile with a touch of earthiness.

 You can see from our photos that we “deconstructed” the salad, but you certainly don’t need to.
-Instead, cut everything into quarters or do whatever you like.
-We layered the beets with a beautiful heirloom yellow tomato we found at the store, added some thinly sliced pears for crunch and sweetness, scattered a few raw pecans for more crunch, and added a serious amount of goat cheese, which if I had my way, would not actually make it onto the plate and instead would be dealt with by me and my spoon.
+Instead, cut everything into quarters or cubes.
+I liked the look of layering the beets with tomato and thinly sliced pears.
+There’s a handful of pecans on the side and a serious amount of goat cheese, which if I had my way, would not actually make it onto the plate and instead would be dealt with by me and my spoon.

 Fortunately, the goat cheese survived and we were able to enjoy it with our beets.
-We could have (actually the original plan) served all of this on top of some arugula, but as I was plating, the French baguette that we bought earlier caught my eye, so I warmed it up slightly and served it along side the salad, allowing us to build little sandwiches drizzled with the vinaigrette we made with Dijon mustard, apple cider vinegar, olive oil and a bit of salt and pepper.
+You can serve all of this on top of some arugula, but as I was plating, the French baguette that we bought earlier caught my eye, so I warmed it up slightly and served it along side the salad.

 For now, I can say that Adam’s yearning for roasted beets has been dealt with.
 I wonder what the next craving will be?
 I am hoping for something chocolate.

-- Place the beets into an aluminum-lined baking dish, cover tightly then roast in a 400 degree F oven for 1 to 2 hours or until a fork can easily be inserted into the beets.
+Place the beets into an aluminum-lined baking dish, cover tightly then roast in a 400 degree F oven for about 1 hour or until a fork can easily be inserted into the beets.

-- Place the sliced pears, goat cheese and pecans along side the beets and tomatoes.
+Place the walnuts and goat cheese alongside the beets and tomatoes.

-- Make the vinaigrette by whisking mustard, apple cider vinegar and olive oil together then season with salt and pepper.
+Make the vinaigrette by whisking mustard, apple cider vinegar and olive oil together then season with salt and pepper.
 Drizzle over the salad and serve with the warmed baguette.